FIVE MOST UNREALISTIC EXPECTATIONS OF AN ERP BUYER (Part 1)

 This is far from the truth.
 Most successful companies have special processes or standards that help them stand out from their competition, or help them give better customer service, or help them operate more profitably.
 It is true that most capable ERP packages have a great deal of flexibility and built-in customization capability, but you cannot ever be sure that an ERP package will accommodate your most cherished business practices unless your ERP provider has confirmed it.

 It is not uncommon for an out-of-the-box ERP system to have to undergo expensive and unexpected modifications due to the discovery of needs that were unstated during the evaluation process.
-This is particularly true in a rushed implementation, possibly just before the end of the fiscal year, when a last minute decision was made to upgrade to a more capable system.
-Programming modifications can rival the cost of the software, and can add a substantial delay to the implementation schedule.
+This is particularly true in a rushed implementation, possibly just before the end of the fiscal year, when a last-minute decision was made to upgrade to a more capable system.
+Programming modifications can rival the cost of the software and can add a substantial delay to the implementation schedule.

 Don’t rush your evaluation.
-Give full access of your business and your staff to your prospective ERP providers, and do a thorough job of documenting in advance those places in your operations where you know that you deviate from the norm.
+Give full access to your business and your staff to your prospective ERP providers, and do a thorough job of documenting in advance those places in your operations where you know that you deviate from the norm.
 These are generally areas in which you wouldn’t want your competition to know what you’re doing.
 See the blog “For the Best ERP Providers, Success is in Their DNA”.

 2. “Our record keeping and documentation is sloppy, but our new ERP system will help us tighten that up.”

 Possibly, but not likely.
 There’s an old acronym in the computer world – GIGO.
 It stands for garbage in – garbage out.
 It means that if your staff doesn’t have the discipline to keep your databases up-to-date, then your new system will not give you the expected results.
 Your new ERP system can certainly sound an alarm when there’s missing information, but it cannot force your staff to be more conscientious about providing that information.
 If anything, your new ERP system will likely make life more miserable for your least organized staff members.